ashandoak/ashandoak.github.io/README.md

 ## Reflections on talks by Winston, Simon, Dumount and McConnell on research talks

 Unquestionably, the common thread through all of these resources are the concepts of intuition, story, and humanist appeal.
 When it comes especially to shorter modes, such as the elevator pitch and the 20-minute research talk, the important of providing some meaningful intuition that can communicate your key ideas to the audience is critical.
-Good stories (or analogies, as with the traffic stop / brain activity 3MT talk above) can help cement these institutions into longer-term memory, while appealing to humanist ideals helps to ground intuition in meaning real-world concerns.
+Good stories (or analogies, as with the traffic stop / brain activity 3MT talk above) can help cement these intuitions into longer-term memory, while appealing to humanist ideals helps to ground intuition in meaning real-world concerns.

 From a practical talk / slide construction perspective I'm also pretty enamoured of *effective redundancy* and *relentless pruning*.
 I think the idea of effective redundancy speaks a bit to the question I tried to ask about "slides as props" during the second Winston class.
 I don't think I clearly articulated what I was feeling, but there were something about the distinction between *slides as communication tools* and *slides as performance* that was sort of tickling my brain...
 I'm still not sure there is really anything there, but the idea that slides exist as a tool of [universal design for learning](https://udlguidelines.cast.org/) feels right, whereas the idea of slides as a tool for motivation (as a more traditional *slideshow* might be) seems appealing, but less is clearly less accessible.
 I think, fundamentally, I dislike slides as they are typically conceived and I struggle to find value in them (from a teaching perspective) when I know that students often expect them.